MiSTer-devel/ao486_MiSTer/README.md

 Supported alternative configs with IRQ 7 or 10 and/or no-HDMA (16bit DMA through 8bit DMA).
 Standard SB16 config (diagnose) can be used to set alternative settings, or included sbctl util.
 Windows driver manages alternative settings by itself when manually configured.

-Current implementation supports SoundBlaster 2.0 specific commands (not available in SB16 originally) as well.
-Compatible config for SB2.0 is "A220 I5 D1 T3" in case if some game will require it.
+Current implementation supports SoundBlaster Pro specific commands (not available in SB16 originally) as well.
+Compatible config for SBPro is "A220 I5 D1 T4" in case if some game will require it.

 ASP/CSP is not implemented, but some specific commands with dummy replies are added to let Windows driver work.